Love Lady Larla

 Again, nothing.

-They must have looked a ridiculous pair as they made their way into main street, with Kat supporting someone twice her size.
+They must have looked a ridiculous pair as they made their way into Main Street, with Kat supporting someone twice her size.

-Kat guided her out from main street and into the shadows of another alleyway, away from the scrutiny of the citizens of The Pit.
+Kat guided her out from Main Street and into the shadows of another alleyway, away from the scrutiny of the citizens of The Pit.
 She found the scratched X on one of the bricks, counted three to the right, two down, and wiggled the loose brick out from its hold, opening to a small tunnel.
 Kat snuck in first.
 Shine followed, scrunching up her legs and shoulders to fit through.
 She could hardly fit inside her own house anymore.
 She slid the brick back in its place after her.

 “Can I read your books?
 Can I?
 Can I?”
 Kat tugged at Shine’s shoulder.